 Why Now:

-For years, royalty systems have been patched together through outdated laws and siloed tools.
-But today’s technology gives us the opportunity to zoom out—understand the full scope of the royalty chaos—and zoom in to diagnose and resolve the root problems.
+For years, royalty systems have been patched together through outdated industry practices and siloed tools, all based on a foundation that was built over the past 100 years largely around (i) the sale of physical records and (ii) radio broadcast.
+Today, music is being created and used in drastically different ways that it was 30 years ago.
+But today’s technology gives us the opportunity to zoom out—understand the full scope of the royalty chaos—and zoom in to diagnose and re-build these processes to reflect the way music is created and used.

 Metaphor:

 The seed of the music industry is the creative work itself.
 Its ability to grow—resilient though it may be—is often taken for granted.
 The nurturing stage has been neglected, buried in emails, legal ambiguity, and administrator churn.
-We believe in giving that seed not just a place to root—but a system in which it can truly flourish.
+We believe in giving that seed not just a place to root—but a clean, clear, and safe system that is foundationally designed to fit into and to support the artists’ ways of working.

 https://gamma.app/pricing